 After a morning swim in the ocean, stroll to brunch at the award-winning café, The General, located on Pacific Avenue in Mount Maunganui.
 It’s the locals that keep this place busy and open seven days a week, coming back for the avocado on toast with feta and cherry tomatoes and the Turkish eggs with Aleppo pepper butter and fried zucchini.
 For lunch, go for the chicken and camembert cheese on a seeded roll.
 The General use their own mix of roasted beans for coffee—with the result being smooth and well-balanced—so you won’t be able to try it anywhere else.
 The service is warm and friendly and the décor is coastal chic.

-You’ll find Eddies and Elspeth on Maunganui Road—a half café and half bakery that’s seldom quiet.
+You’ll find Elspeth Bakery on Maunganui Road—a half café and half bakery that’s seldom quiet.
 Beautiful food on Instagram rarely lives up to its hype, though in this case, it certainly does.
-Eddies banana waffles with caramelised pineapple and mandarin and the baked eggs with sweet corn, bacon and tomato jam are some of our favourites.
+The banana waffles with caramelised pineapple and mandarin and the baked eggs with sweet corn, bacon and tomato jam are some of our favourites.
 If it’s a little later in the day, choose the Japanese friend chicken burger with kimchi mayo and coriander slaw.
 Then from Elspeth, take away a golden and buttery almond croissant or a loaf of freshly baked focaccia with garlic and herbs and your weekend is sorted.